 St. Ambrose, writing in the fourth century, claimed, “The epistolary genre was devised in order that someone may speak to us when we are absent.”
-This approach determined much of the weight ascribed to correspondence in the Crusade Period, when the Mediterranean separated between two main sectors of medieval Christendom.
-The eleventh- and twelfth centuries are considered in this regard the “golden age” of medieval epistolography, letters becoming “the primary medium of medieval communication, administration, and propaganda.”
-Indeed, the artes dictaminis, together with Roman and Canon Law, public speaking, and preaching, became subjects of study for all those aspiring for ecclesiastical or government careers.
+This approach determined much of the value ascribed to correspondence in the Crusade Period, when the Mediterranean separated the two main sectors of medieval Christendom.
+The eleventh and twelfth centuries are considered the “golden age” of medieval epistolography, with letters becoming “the primary medium of medieval communication, administration, and propaganda.”
+Indeed, the artes dictaminis, together with Roman and Canon Law, public speaking, and preaching, became subjects of study for anyone aspiring to ecclesiastical or governmental careers.
 The different sections of letters were authoritatively established in a logical sequence, which comprised the salutatio, followed by the exordium consisting of some commonplace generality, a proverb, or a scriptural quotation.
-Then the narratio, which includes the particular purpose of the letter; the petitio, based on the two former, and the final phrases or conclusio.
+Next was the narratio, which included the particular purpose of the letter; the petitio, based on the two former, and the final phrases or conclusio.

-Such rigid structure was not fortuitous.
+This rigid structure was not accidental.
 Many letters were quasi-public documents, written to be collected or publicized, and intended to be read by more than one person.
-Thus, Anselm of Ribemont in the conclusion of his letter to Manasses, Archbishop Reims, (July 1098) expresses his hopes, “We ask in the Lord Jesus that all who receive this letter will intercede with God for us and our dead” (emphasis mine).
-Furthermore, letters were expected to be correct and elegant rather than original and spontaneous, and often followed practices and contents of model letters.
+Thus Anselm of Ribemont, in the conclusion of his letter to Manasses, Archbishop of Reims (July 1098), expresses his hopes: “We ask in the Lord Jesus that all who receive this letter will intercede with God for us and our dead” (emphasis mine).
+Furthermore, letters were expected to be correct and elegant rather than original and spontaneous, and they therefore often adhered to practices and contents exemplified in model letters.
 Still, Alberic of Monte Cassino (d.
 1088) defines letters as “a suitable arrangement of discourses (sermones) established to express the intention of the sender,” thus allowing some space for individual expressions of feelings or intentions.

-Many of the features characteristic of medieval correspondence typify rusade letters, as well.
-Still, the geopolitical circumstances and the growing awareness of the limitations posed by time and space created additional futures that require further analysis.
+Crusade letters share many of the distinctive features of medieval correspondence.
+The geopolitical circumstances and the growing awareness of the limitations posed by time and space, however, created additional features that require further analysis.

-b.
-Schedule, Carriers, and Particular Characteristics of Crusade correspondence
+1b.
+Schedule, Carriers, and Particular Characteristics of Crusade Correspondence